 CPM and treatment, monthly bundle including diagnosis, assessment, and monitoring; includes the following (not an exhaustive list):

 |G3003||Each additional 15 minutes of CPM and management by a physician or other qualified health care professional, per calendar month|

 These new codes could be billed along with certain other care management codes.

 Opioid treatment program payment policy

-CMS proposed to revise the methodology used for pricing the drug component of the methadone weekly bundle to $39.29, a 5.1% increase from 2022.
-For 2023 and subsequent years, CMS will be based on the payment amount for methadone in 2021, updated for inflation using the producer price index for Pharmaceuticals for Human Use.
+CMS finalized its revision of the methodology used for pricing the drug component of the methadone weekly bundle to $39.27.
+For 2023 and subsequent years, CMS will base the payment amount for methadone on the payment amount in 2021, updated for inflation using the producer price index for Pharmaceuticals for Human Use.

 Rural Health Clinics (RHCs) and Federally Qualified Health Centers (FQHCs)

 CMS finalized the creation of two new codes (G3002, G3003) for a specified set of pain management and treatment services for RHCs and FQHCs.
 CMS additionally finalized that rather than creating a new HCPCS code, chronic pain management and general behavioral health integration activities, both in person and non-face-to-face, can be billed under HCPCS code GO511, the code used for general care management.

 2. Extending telehealth services